 A user who is either an admin or a privileged user of the peering ability can initiate a peering operation on another virtual network.
 The minimum level of permission required is Network Contributor.
 If there is a matching request for peering on the other side, and if other requirements are met, the peering is established.

 For example, if you were peering virtual networks named myVirtualNetworkA and myVirtualNetworkB, your account must be assigned the following minimum role or permissions for each virtual network:

 |myVirtualNetworkB||Resource Manager||Network Contributor||Microsoft.Network/virtualNetworks/peer|

 |Classic||Classic Network Contributor||Microsoft.ClassicNetwork/virtualNetworks/peer|

 When peering two virtual networks created through Resource Manager, a peering must be configured for each virtual network in the peering.
 You can monitor the status of your peering connection.
-The peering status can be one of the following:
+The peering status is one of the following states:

-Connected: When you create the peering from the second virtual network to the first virtual network, its peering status is Connected.
-If you view the peering status for the first virtual network, you see its status changed from Initiated to Connected.
-The peering is not successfully established until the peering status for both virtual network peerings is Connected.
+- Connected: The state show once you've created the peering from the second virtual network to the first virtual network.
+The peering state for the first virtual network changes from Initiated to Connected.
+A virtual network peering is not successfully established until the state for both virtual network peerings is Connected.

-You can also troubleshoot your connectivity to a virtual machine in a peered virtual network using Network Watcher's connectivity check.
-Connectivity check lets see how is routed directly from your source VM's network interface to your destination VM's network interface.
+You can also troubleshoot connectivity to a virtual machine in a peered virtual network using Network Watcher's connectivity check.
+Connectivity check lets you see how traffic is routed from a source virtual machine's network interface to a destination virtual machine's network interface.

 There are limits on the number of peerings that are allowed for a single virtual network.
 For details, see Azure networking limits.